32-Year-Old NBA Rookie Steps Off Bench And Floors Crowd In 'Helluva Opening Night'

 He was at the free throw line when he heard them.

-"I'm just glad the free throws went in, to be honest," he laughed.
+"I'm just glad the free throws went in, to be honest," he said, laughing.

 Andre Ingram heard "MVP" chants at Staples Center. pic.twitter.com/mumjaIGrlG— ESPN (@espn) April 11, 2018

-Now, Ingram may be a rookie by one measure — but by another, he is a grizzled veteran.
-He has been in the NBA's developmental league since 2007, when he went undrafted after graduating American University with a physics degree.
+Now, Ingram may be a rookie by one measure — but by another, he is a grizzled veteran: He has been in the NBA's developmental league since 2007, when he went undrafted after graduating from American University with a physics degree.

-But, as he told his local Richmond Times-Dispatch more than a decade ago, his eyes have always been on the NBA: "You get more NBA exposure in the D-League — that's why I chose it ahead of going overseas," he said at the time.
+But as he told his local Richmond Times-Dispatch more than a decade ago, his eyes have always been on the NBA: "You get more NBA exposure in the D-League — that's why I chose it ahead of going overseas," he said at the time.

-Since then, ESPN Stats & Info notes Ingram went on to rack up the most three-pointers in the history of the minor league, which has at times gone by the names D-League and G-League, and played in the second-most games in league history.
+Since then, ESPN Stats & Info notes, Ingram went on to rack up the most 3-pointers in the history of the minor league, which has at times gone by the names D-League and G-League, and played in the second-most games in league history.
 But all the while, he just kept waiting on that call from the majors.

-As NPR's Tom Goldman reported in 2016, the life of a minor-league basketball player is not a glamorous one.
+As NPR's Tom Goldman reported in 2016, the life of a minor league basketball player is not a glamorous one.
 Average pay for a season is about $20,000; players get from city to city by bus and sometimes play in front of crowds numbering in the dozens, not thousands.
 It's not an easy road for a father of two like Ingram — and certainly not for his wife, Marilee.

 "Obviously," Ingram said after the game Tuesday, "it's not a cash cow — so, I mean, if at any point she was like, 'OK now, you've chased long enough, we need to do better,' what can I say.
 But she never said that, never even thought it.
 She kept encouraging me."